We love our product

 Improve every week.
-Seek feedback.
+Receive regular feedback.
 Turn everything into a learning opportunity.
 Set aspiring goals and strive to reach them.

 Apply both creative and critical thinking.
 Validate and iterate quickly.
 Minimize waste, maximize value.
 Turn constraints into ingenious solutions.
 Get things done!

 We succeed when our customers succeed.
-Be friendly and support fellow Wrikers.
+Be friendly, support and get support from fellow Wrikers.
 Have fun.
 No ego but team ego.

 We run Wrike on OKRs

 At Wrike, we’ve been using OKRs way before they were cool, and we can’t imagine working without them.
 They help us clearly define objectives and key results on the way to our ultimate goal: better collaboration.
-On one hand, OKRs allow us to have autonomy to work on tasks and projects our own way.
-On the other hand, this autonomy isn’t absolute as our work is safeguarded by the very goal that each of us must achieve in a given period.
+On the one hand, OKRs allow us to have the autonomy to work on tasks and projects our own way.
+On the other hand, this autonomy isn’t absolute, as our work is safeguarded by the very goal each of us must achieve in a given period.